 Fabric: 96% polyester, 4% elastane

 As my own first foray into softshell jackets, I have a soft spot (no pun intended!) for the sleek & minimalist The North Face Apex Bionic 2.
-Among the best choices for casual travellers, this jacket is the perfect companion for attacking urban wind tunnels or hiking trails with gusto.
+Among the best choices for casual travellers, this jacket is the perfect travel companion.
+It’s equally adept at attacking urban wind tunnels or hiking trails with gusto.

-At the core of the Apex Bionic 2 jacket is its famous WindWall® fabric, a blend of polyester and elastane that works wonder against the wind.
-The light fleece liner is exceptionally comfortable agains the skin and provides an added layer of warmth.
-When paired up with a hoody, this softshell can be remarkably warm.
+At the core of the Apex Bionic 2 jacket is its famous WindWall® fabric.
+This blend of polyester and elastane works wonders against the wind.
+The light fleece liner is exceptionally comfortable against the skin.
+It also provides an added layer of warmth.
+When paired with a hoody, this softshell is remarkably warm.

 Although The North Face Apex Bionic 2 is a great choice for most, active travellers may want to set their sights elsewhere.
-While the elastane in the face fabric is stretchy and allows for less restrictive movement, the jacket itself isn’t designed with a extensive mobility in mind.
-A sportier model with a fully articulated design like the Arc’teryx Gamma MX or Arc’teryx Gamma LT would be a better choice here.
+Yes, the elastane in the face fabric is stretchy.
+It also allows for less restrictive movement.
+As a whole though, the jacket isn’t designed with a extensive mobility in mind.
+Instead, opt for a sportier model with a fully articulated design.
+The Arc’teryx Gamma MX or Arc’teryx Gamma LT are better choices here.